Through The Fibro Fog

 Instructions

 • De-core the apples and slice thinly.
-Place on a lined baking tray and sprinkle with the spices.
+Place on a lined baking sheet and sprinkle with the spices.
 Bake for around 45 minutes or until they have dried and gone a little wrinkly.
 They should be crisp on the edges but still soft in the middle.
 Set aside to cool on a wire rack.

 • Combine the apples (cutting into halves or quarters if you wish) with the other ingredients and transfer to your serving bowl.